What are Soft Skills?

 SkillsMatch project has identified 36 key Soft Skills that are needed for a successful participation in the society and recquired to get a good job.
 These Soft Skills can be classified in four different categories: self-image and vision of the world; context and performance related; social interaction and methodological, intuitive and lateral thinking.

 Perform one’s tasks in a self-disciplined, reliable and goal-oriented manner.
-Accept responsibility and be accountable for professional decisions of yourself or others as part of a job or one’s role.

 Have patience by dealing with unexpected delays or other waiting periods without becoming annoyed or anxious.